microsoft/magentic-ui/TROUBLESHOOTING.md

 ```
 **Note**: you might have to adjust the path to point to the correct location of docker.sock.

+Another possible fix on Ubuntu if docker is not running is to make sure your user is in the 'docker' group or run with sudo.

 ## 2. 🚪 Port 8081 Fails to Start